 Wondering if there’s enough work as a Meditation Teacher?
-This is how to find work as a meditation teacher.

-- Offer your Meditation services via your own business or in another professional role
+1.Offer your Meditation services via your own business

 If your business is brand new, it may be best for you to gradually reduce your regular-waged job as your business grows, rather than immediately quitting and leaving you with little to no cash flow.
 This takes the pressure off your new business making money to begin with and allows you to grow your business with love and passion, rather than fear and lack.

-- Use the fast-growing interest in Meditation to your advantage
+3.Use the fast-growing interest in Meditation and Mindfulness to your advantage

 The range of Meditation Teaching work opportunities within your business are endless.
 You can take your skills to corporate workplaces, schools, community centres, kindergartens and health centres including Yoga Studios, Day Spas and Retreats.
-You can hold Meditation classes, workshops and retreats, offering a theme that you are passionate about.
-You can offer Meditation online via audios sold through your website, already-existing apps, via online Meditation programs and courses and videos on Youtube, Facebook or other social media platforms.
+Consider holding Meditation classes, workshops and retreats, offering a theme that you are passionate about.
+Maybe even offer Meditation online via audios sold through your website, already-existing apps, via online Meditation programs and courses and videos on Youtube, Facebook or other social media platforms.

-- Make the most of the ongoing support at ACHS
+5.Make the most of the ongoing support at ACHS

-- Share your passion for Meditation
+6. Share your passion for Meditation

 Talk to your family and friends about what you are studying and how meditation has helped you.
 As people see what a difference meditation makes in your life, and see how passionate you are about what you do, they will have no hesitation in recommending your services to others.
 We often see students attracting new opportunities before they have even completed their studies due to people around them finding out about what they do.